Pentest Chronicles

 12. Finally, to unlock the drive, run the following command:

+The penetration test demonstrated that SPI Sniffing is a viable attack vector, allowing an attacker with physical access to intercept communication between the TPM and processor, ultimately compromising the encryption keys used by Clevis or BitLocker.
+This vulnerability stems from the lack of secure communication protocols on the SPI bus, exposing sensitive data during the decryption process.
 Summary To mitigate this risk, systems should implement encrypted communication on the SPI bus or alternative secure methods for key exchange.
 Additionally, physical access to devices must be restricted through stronger physical security measures.
 Ensuring firmware is up-to-date and adopting hardware with enhanced protection mechanisms, such as Secure Boot, can further safeguard against such attacks.
 These measures collectively enhance the resilience of encryption systems against physical compromise.